Stitching Dynamic Movement Primitives and Image-based Visual Servo Control: Introduction

-Switched systems analysis has been used to solve challenging problems in robotics including visual servo control and trajectory tracking.
-In \cite{gans2007stable} an asymptotically stable hybrid switched systems visual servo controller is proposed which switches between IBVS and position-based visual servo control (PBVS) based on multiple Lyapunov functions.
-In \cite{zegers2019switched}, the switched systems framework is extended to achieve consensus of a distributed multi-agent system wherein the leader provides intermittent information to all the followers.
-In \cite{veer2019switched}, the boundedness of input-to-state (ISS) stable switched systems with multiple equilibria is proven and its applications to biped locomotion are discussed.
-However, these results switch between systems which are either globally or locally stable.
+Switched systems analysis has been used to solve challenging problems in robotics, including visual servo control and vision-based trajectory tracking.
+In \cite{gans2007stable} an asymptotically stable hybrid switched systems visual servo controller is proposed, which switches between IBVS and position-based visual servo control (PBVS) based on multiple Lyapunov functions.
+The switching between IBVS-PBVS control is developed to switch between unstable systems and increase the region of stability.
+An estimator that switches between state predictor and image-based observer for object localization is presented in \cite{parikh2016switched} when the image feedback is intermittently available.
+The stability of the switched system is established using a common Lyapunov function.
+An estimator for pose estimation of a moving target is developed in \cite{parikh2018target} when measurements are available intermittently by learning the motion model.
 In \cite{parikh2017switched,chen2019switched}, an observer-predictor framework is presented for target tracking and trajectory tracking in the presence of intermittent measurements by switching between a global uniformly ultimately bounded (GUUB) and an unstable system.
 The switched error system is shown to be GUUB based on the dwell time conditions.
+The approaches for image-based tracking use switching between systems mainly to accommodate feature track losses, occlusions, and limited camera field of view (FOV) of features.
+Switched systems analysis is also developed for target tracking in the presence of intermittent observations from a network of stationary cameras in \cite{harris2020target}.
+In \cite{zegers2019switched}, consensus protocols of a distributed multi-agent system are developed using switched systems analysis wherein the leader provides intermittent information to all the followers.
+Application of switched system to biped locomotion is developed in \cite{veer2019switched} where the boundedness of input-to-state (ISS) stable switched systems with multiple equilibria is proven.
+The switched system results developed or applied in these results switch between systems that are either globally stable or locally stable.